tomas-pacheco/tomas-pacheco.github.io/_pages/cv.md

 * Volunteer in the program "Preguntanos" from Asociación Conciencia Bahía Blanca since August 2020.
 This program offers tuition to children from elementary and high school in a pandemic context.

 * Volunteer in Asociación Civil Mujeres 2000 since September 2019.
-I teach economics, mathematica, accountancy and statistics to children in high school and university.
+I teach economics, mathematics, accountancy and statistics to children in high school and university.

 * Participant in four United Nations Models organized by Asociación Conciencia.